 How to reduce waste in lean Six Sigma?

-Waste can be reduced by various techniques which are mentioned in the lean six Sigma course (add LSSGB Course hyperlink).
-These techniques are very useful to identify and act on the 8 wastes present in the process.
+Lean Six Sigma waste elimination can be achieved by various techniques that are mentioned in the Lean Six Sigma course.
+These techniques are very useful to identify and act on the 8 types of waste in Lean Six Sigma present in the process.
 The techniques are mentioned below:

 The spaghetti technique helps in reducing the unnecessary waste of motion.
 Here in this tool we draw a spaghetti diagram for the movements involved in the shop floor or the workplace and try to reduce the unnecessary motion present in the process.

 Another tool to use for the elimination of waste is value stream mapping.
-It is a process map which helps in identifying unnecessary steps and waste present in the process.
-It also indicates the opportunity for improvement in the process
+It is a process map that helps in identifying unnecessary steps and waste present in the process.
+It also indicates the opportunity for improvement in the process.

 Read the blog value stream map for more information.

-we can also use the ESCAP technique.
+We can also use the ESCAP technique.
 ESCAP stands for; eliminate, simplify, combine, automate, and parallel processing of process steps.
-These are the techniques we can use for elimination of waste in a process.
+These are the techniques we can use for the elimination of waste in a process

 Watch a video on ESCAP technique for more information.